zopefoundation/Zope/docs/zopebook/AppendixC.rst

 - setattr

+- sorted

 - str

 - tuple

-The `range` and `pow` functions are available and work the same way they do in standard Python; however, they are limited to keep them from generating very large numbers and sequences.
+The ``range`` and ``pow`` functions are available and work the same way they do in standard Python; however, they are limited to keep them from generating very large numbers and sequences.
 This limitation helps to avoid accidental long execution times.